-At NDMU, all residence halls operate under a computerized Access Control and Security Monitoring System.
+At NDMU, all residence halls entrances operate under a computerized access control system, and are monitored by residence life staff and via CCTV cameras.
 Identification cards are coded so that only students who are residents in a particular hall are authorized electronic access entry to that hall; the system denies entry to all unauthorized persons.
 When any exterior door is left ajar, an audible alarm is activated.
 Public Safety Officers are responsible for checking and securing doors, when needed.
-When a door is malfunctioning, personnel are summoned for immediate repair.
+When a door is malfunctioning, facility personnel are summoned for immediate repair.
 All residence hall and apartment exterior doors are equipped with locks and with crash bars to ensure a quick emergency exit.

 Only residents and their invited guests are permitted in the living areas of the residence halls.
 It is the residents' responsibility to ensure that guests are aware of University and residence hall policies.
 Guests are not provided with room keys or door access cards.
 Residents must accompany guests at all times.
 All exterior doors are locked 24 hours a day.
 It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the guests of residents.
 When the Office of Public Safety receives a report of an unescorted person in a residence hall, a Public Safety officer is dispatched to identify that person.
-During the summer, when groups who are not regularly associated with

-NDMU are using its residence halls, exterior doors remain locked 24 hours a day.
+During the summer, when groups who are not regularly associated with NDMU are using its residence halls, exterior doors remain locked 24 hours a day.
 Guests are issued identification cards that allow them to gain access to their assigned building via the electronic access control system.
 Staff from the Offices of Public Safety and Housing & Residence Life also conduct routine checks of residence hall areas.